British anti-invasion preparations of the Second World War: Lines and islands

 The primary purpose of the stop lines and the anti-tank islands that followed was to hold up the enemy, slowing progress and restricting the route of an attack.
 The need to prevent tanks from breaking through was of key importance.
-Consequently, the defences generally ran along pre-existing barriers to tanks, such as rivers and canals; railway embankments and cuttings; thick woods; and other natural obstacles.
-Where possible, usually well-drained land was allowed to flood, making the ground too soft to support even tracked vehicles.
+Consequently, the defences generally ran along pre-existing impediments to tanks, such as rivers, canals, railway embankments and cuttings, thick woods and other natural obstacles.
+Where possible, previously well-drained land was allowed to flood, making the ground too soft to support even tracked vehicles.

 Thousands of miles of anti-tank ditches were dug, usually by mechanical excavators, but occasionally by hand.
-They were typically 18 ft wide and 11 ft deep and could be either trapezoidal or triangular in section with the defended side being especially steep and revetted with whatever material was available.
+They were typically 18 ft wide and 11 ft deep and either trapezoidal or triangular in section, with the defended side being especially steep and revetted with whatever material was available.

-Elsewhere, anti-tank barriers were made of massive reinforced concrete obstacles, either cubic, pyramidal or cylindrical.
+Elsewhere, tank barriers were made of massive reinforced concrete obstacles, either cubic, pyramidal or cylindrical.
 The cubes generally came in two sizes: 5 or 3.5 ft high.
 In a few places, anti-tank walls were constructed – essentially continuously abutted cubes.

 Large cylinders were made from a section of sewer pipe 3 to 4 ft in diameter filled with concrete typically to a height of 4 to 5 ft, frequently with a dome at the top.
 Smaller cylinders cast from concrete are also frequently found.

 Pimples, popularly known as Dragon's teeth, were pyramid-shaped concrete blocks designed specifically to counter tanks which, attempting to pass them, would climb up exposing vulnerable parts of the vehicle and possibly slip down with the tracks between the points.
-They ranged in size somewhat, but were typically 2 ft high and about 3 ft square at the base.
+They ranged in size but were typically 2 ft high and about 3 ft square at the base.
 There was also a conical form.

-Cubes, cylinders and pimples were deployed in long rows, often several rows deep, to form anti-tank barriers at beaches and inland.
+Cubes, cylinders and pimples were deployed in long rows, often several rows deep, to form tank barriers at beaches and inland.
 They were also used in smaller numbers to block roads.
 They frequently sported loops at the top for the attachment of barbed wire.
 There was also a tetrahedral or caltrop-shaped obstacle, although it seems these were rare.

-Where natural anti-tank barriers needed only to be augmented, concrete or wooden posts sufficed.
+Where natural tank barriers needed only to be augmented, concrete or wooden posts sufficed.

-Roads offered the enemy fast routes to their objectives and consequently they were blocked at strategic points.
+Roads offered the enemy fast routes to their objectives and consequently were blocked at strategic points.
 Many of the road-blocks formed by Ironside were semi-permanent.
 In many cases, Brooke had these removed altogether, as experience had shown they could be as much of an impediment to friends as to foes.
 Brooke favoured removable blocks.